Fergie-B/CI_PP1_AG/README.md

 - Promotion and growth of their brand
 - To fill the classes to ensure good cashflow to run the business well
 - To highlight the most important information to prospective members

+## User Experience

+### Target Audience
+- Performance Athletes
+- People looking to lose weight/improve fitness health
+- Social Gym goers
+- Fitness Trainers/Students

+### User Stories

+### First-Time User
+#### User: Gillian Kearney, Nurse, Age 32
+1. As a first-time user of the website, I want to be able to view the class schedule
+2. As a first-time user of the website, I want to be able to find information on the membership types so that I get the most out of the training
+3. As a first-time user of the website, I want to be able to contact the gym for further information on the membership types
+4. As a first-time user of the website, I want to find out where the gym is on a map
+5. As a first-time user of the website, I want to know if the trainers have the proper qualifications
+6. As a first-time user of the website, I want to be able to view the business on Social Media platforms to get a feel for the gym

+### Returning User
+#### User: Tony McGuiness, Builder, Age 27
+1. As a returning user of the website, I want to be able to register as a member quickly and easily.
+2. As a returning user of the website, I want to be able to view the class schedule so that I can plan which classes I expect to attend.
+3. As a returning user of the website, I want to be able to view the class schedule to see if it aligns with my work hours.
+4. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form, telephone, social

+### Site Owner
+#### User: Liam Kavanagh, Trainer and Manager at Apex Gym, Age 31
+1. As the site owner of the website, I want to be able to view the class schedule on my mobile easily to plan my working time better.
+2. As the site owner of the website, I want the members to feel comfortable training with our team by being able to access the information they need quickly
+3. As a site owner of the website, I want to be able to view the different types of membership succinctly and clearly to ensure I am offering my clients the right level of training.

 ### Wireframes